skyzh/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 * Is it possible to implement a Rust-style iterator (i.e., `next(&self) -> (Key, Value)`) for LSM iterators?
 What are the pros/cons?
 * The scan interface is like `fn scan(&self, lower: Bound<&[u8]>, upper: Bound<&[u8]>)`.
 How to make this API compatible with Rust-style range (i.e., `key_a..key_b`)?
 If you implement this, try to pass a full range `..` to the interface and see what will happen.

+We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.

 ## Bonus Task

 * **Foreground Iterator.** In this tutorial we assumed that all operations are short, so that we can hold reference to mem-table in the iterator.
 If an iterator is held by users for a long time, the whole mem-table (which might be 256MB) will stay in the memory even if it has been flushed to disk.
 To solve this, we can provide a `ForegroundIterator` / `LongIterator` to our user.
 The iterator will periodically create new underlying storage iterator so as to allow garbage collection of the resources.